MicrosoftDocs/dataexplorer-docs/data-explorer/using-diagnostic-logs.md

 |Database          |The name of the database
 |TableName              |The name of the table
 |MinCreatedOn  |Oldest extent time of the table
-|MaxCreatedOn |Lastest extent time of the table
+|MaxCreatedOn |Latest extent time of the table
-|ApplicationName     |application name invoked the command
+|ApplicationName     |application name that invoked the command
 |User     |The user that invoked the query
 |Principal     |The principal that invoked the query